swsnu/swppfall2020/hw1/README.md

 Based on the provided skeleton code, you will implement the functions needed to do the tasks above.

 You don't have to understand the implemented methods provided in the skeleton code, but studying them can be useful for your future term project.
-This is a modification of google's [Baby Names Python Exercise](https://developers.google.com/edu/python/exercises/baby-names).
+This project is a modification of google's [Baby Names Python Exercise](https://developers.google.com/edu/python/exercises/baby-names).

 The goal of this assignment is to practice using various functions of the Python language.
 In this assignment, you will get familiar with: